anwai98/tukra/README.md

     - CellPose: works out of the box.
     - InstanSeg: works out of the box.
     - StarDist: training works only for CPU - need to investigate GPU-supported tensorflow installation.
+    - nnUNet: works out of the box from the original repo.
+    - BioMedParse: custom installation from https://github.com/anwai98/BiomedParse -> at `dev` branch

 ## Supported Models: